-All of these academic programs are intended to satisfy the students' intellectual curiosity and provide knowledge and training that reflect the ethical values of the University.
+All of these academic programs are intended to satisfy the students' intellectual curiosity and provide knowledge and training that reflect the academic standards and ethical values of the University.
 In addition, the programs are designed to foster the development of critical thinking and open-mindedness in the student.